Ferenc Gyulay: Biography

 In 1849 Gyulay had been promoted to the rank of lieutenant general (Feldmarschallleutnant) and that summer was named Austrian Minister of Defense by Emperor Franz Joseph and thus he was involved in Hungarian Revolution of 1848 on the Habsburg side.
 He was at the siege of Raab on 28 June followed by the Battle of Komárom, which he left in the early stages due at least in part to the tendency of the emperor and his adjutant general Grünne to bypass his ministry when making military decisions.
 He was moved to Milan to take charge of the 5th army division.

 In 1857, following the resignation of Joseph Radetzky, Gyulay was named Governor of Lombardy-Venetia, residing at Milan.

 In early 1859, the Kingdom of Sardinia/Piedmont, having allied with France, began mobilizing its army, possibly in preparation for an invasion of Italian territories controlled by Austria.
 On 23 April, Austria issued an ultimatum to the Sardinians, demanding they demobilize.
 When the Sardinians refused, the Second Italian War of Independence began.

 As commander of Austrian forces in Northern Italy, Count Gyulay, now with the rank of feldzeugmeister, was ordered to cross the Ticino River on 29 April, the border between Austrian and Sardinian territory.
 In response, French forces under Patrice MacMahon were dispatched to defend their Sardinian allies.
 On 20 May, an Austrian force under Count Stadion was defeated at the Battle of Montebello, after which Gyulay retreated back into Austrian territory.
 He then suffered another defeat at the Battle of Palestro.

 The French army then crossed the Ticino into Austrian territory and captured the village of Boffalora sopra Ticino after a small battle.
 Finally, on 4 June, the main Austrian and French armies met at the Battle of Magenta.
 The Austrians under Gyulay were defeated, leading to his recall to Vienna.
 Emperor Franz Josef took personal command of the Austrian army in Lombardy-Venetia, and would go on to lose the subsequent Battle of Solferino.
-In one of his last military engagements he was reduced to a Regimentskommandeur and was sent to defend Mantua from the Piedmontese invasion.
+In one of his last military engagements he was reduced to a Regimentskommandeur and is sent to defend Mantua from the Piedmontese invasion.
 Unsuccessful in doing so he surrendered the city in 1866 eventually leading to its annexation to the newly formed Italy.